nathan-barry/nathan.rs/content/posts/favorite-books.md

 +++
 title = "Favorite Books"
-description = "I've always enjoyed seeing what books other people have read.
-Below are all the books I've read since middle school, roughly in order.
+description = "Below are all the books I've read since middle school, roughly in order.
 Those highlighted in purple were those I particularly enjoyed or found impactful.
 An asterisk (*) indicates you can click to see some of my thoughts on the book :)" tags = ["Personal"]
 +++